ABDELLANI-Youcef/Zattix-clone/README.md

 Search result page screenshot

-The project was the capstone on the microverse HTML/CSS curriculum created using CSS positioning, FLEX for some elements.
+The project was the capstone on the microverse HTML/CSS curriculum created using CSS positioning, FLEX for some elements and Bootstrap.

 ## Built With

 - HTML, CSS.
-- No frameworks,
+- Bootstrapgit,
 - Flex
 - Box model